jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 <a name='objectives'></a>
 ##Learning objectives

-* Create your own version of a DevOps Services project by forking it to your space.
+* Create your own version of a DevOps Services project by cloning it in your space.
 * Create build and deployment stages by using the Build & Deploy feature.
 * Make a code update and push it to the project repository by using the Web IDE.
 * Deploy the app by using the run bar in the Web IDE.

 ---

+<a name='prereq'></a>
+##Before you begin

+Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).

+---
 <a name='fork'></a>
-##Fork a sample project
+##Explore and clone the sample project

-Start with the sample project, [Sentiment Analysis App][2].
-That app is a hosted Node.js Git project.
-You need your own copy of the project, which you can get by clicking the button below to fork the project:
+Start by [exploring the live version of the sample project you will work with][27].
+The app analyzes Twitter users' collective sentiment about a search phrase.

+Next, explore the contents of the  [Sentiment Analysis project][2].
+This Node.js app uses a Git repository, and includes a Grunt build file.

+After you are familiar with the project, click the button below to create your own copy of it by cloning and deploying it:

 <a target="_blank" href="https://bluemix.net/deploy?repository=https://hub.jazz.net/git/ibmdevopsservices/Sentiment.Analysis.App"><img src="images/bigButton.png" alt="Deploy to Bluemix"></a>

-After the project is forked and the deployment completes, click **EDIT CODE** to continue.
+After the project is cloned and the deployment is complete, click **EDIT CODE** to continue.

 ---

 <a name='deploy'></a>
-##Build and deploy with the Delivery Pipeline
-To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the Delivery Pipeline service.
-If needed, add the service to your Bluemix space by following these steps: [Getting started with Delivery Pipeline][26].

-When you configure your own project, you can create and customize as much as you want to.
-This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
-This Grunt build file includes JSHint validation so that your project's code is checked automatically each time a build runs.
+## Understand builds and deployments

+When you clone a project by clicking the **Deploy to Bluemix** button, the Build & Deploy configuration is created for your project automatically.
+In this section, you will explore how the preconfigured stages work.

 The Delivery Pipeline configuration for your Sentiment Analysis app has two stages: a build stage and a deploy stage.
 These stages form a pipeline.
 The build stage runs a build job on the included `Gruntfile.js` to validate your code.
 Then, the deploy stage runs a deploy job to deploy your code to Bluemix.

+**Important:** When you use the Build & Deploy feature with Bluemix, you can generate charges to your Bluemix account.
+However, you can complete this tutorial for free because a project is granted 60 minutes of free build time per month.
+For more information about Bluemix, DevOps Services, and charges, [see Configure Bluemix billing for Bluemix DevOps Services](/docs/reference/billing/).

 1. On the top navigation bar, click **BUILD & DEPLOY**.
-1. Delete the existing configuration.

-  **Note**: When you fork a project by clicking the **Deploy to Bluemix** button, the configuration is created for your project automatically.
-Later, you re-create the stages.
-If you fork a project without clicking the **Deploy to Bluemix** button, the configuration is not created automatically.
+2. On the Build Stage tile, click the gear icon and **Configure stage**.

   a.
-On the rightmost tile, the Deploy stage, click the gear icon.
+Click the **INPUT** tab and note the following items:

+    * The input for the build is the master branch of the SCM repository.
+    * The Build Stage runs automatically every time a change is pushed to the repository.

   b.
-Click **Delete Stage** and confirm the deletion.
+Click the **JOBS** tab and note the following items:

+    * The builder type is **Grunt**.
+The sample project uses JSHint validation to check its code for errors.
+For that to work, the repository must contain a Grunt build file and the build job must use Grunt.
+Every time a change is pushed to its repository, the project uses JSHint to make sure that the code is error-free.
+    * Since the `app.js` file is located in the root of the project, you do not have to specify a Working Directory or a Build Archive Directory.

+    * If the build does not complete successfully, the stage stops running and any later jobs do not run.

   c.
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

+	![Configuring the Builder][8]

+The next stage contains a deploy job.
+Deploy jobs deploy your project to Bluemix.
+You can have many deploy jobs in a project, but in this tutorial, you need only one:

-On the remaining stage tile, the Build stage, click the gear icon.
+0. On the Deploy Stage tile, click the gear icon and **Configure stage**.

-  d.
-Click **Delete Stage** and confirm the deletion.

-2. Configure a stage to run a build job on code from your project's Git repository:

   a.
-Click **ADD STAGE**.
-At the top of the Stage Configuration page, click the **MyStage** name and change it to `Build`.
+Click the **INPUT** tab and note the following items:

+     * The input for the build is the output from the Build stage.
+     * The Deploy Stage runs automatically every time a the Build stage runs successfully.

   b.
-Click **JOBS**.
-Click **ADD JOB**, and then select **Build**.
+Click the **JOBS** tab and note the following items:

+     * The app is set to deploy to your Bluemix organization and space.
+     * Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command cf push to deploy your app.
+To learn more about configuring deployment scripts when using Cloud Foundry [see the Cloud Foundry documentation][29].

   c.
-On the Build Configuration page, select **Grunt** as the Builder Type.
-Leave the default settings as they are and click **SAVE**.

-	![Configuring the Builder][8]

-3. Configure a stage to deploy the output from the Build stage to Bluemix:

-  a.
-Click **ADD STAGE**.
-At the top of the Stage Configuration page, click the **MyStage** name and change it to `Deploy to dev`.

-	This stage immediately follows the Build stage, so its default input is from that stage’s build job.
-Because DevOps Services integrates with Bluemix and this sample project is simple, you can use the other default information to deploy the project, too.

-  b.
-Click **JOBS**.
-Click **ADD JOB**, and then select **Deploy**.

-4. Make sure that the project has a unique path by editing the first line of the Bluemix script: add the `-n` flag followed by a unique host name.
-A complete version of the command might look like this example:

-   `cf push "${CF_APP}" -n *mysaap*`

-	The configuration for the Deploy Stage might look like this example:
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

 ![Configuring the Deployer][9]

-	The manifest file that is in this sample app specifies a host name and does not require any services, so you do not need to add anything to the script.

-5. If the manifest file (`manifest.yml`) didn't specify a host or other parameter, you can define that information by adding cf commands to the Bluemix script.
-The cf command deploys apps to Cloud Foundry based platforms, such as Bluemix.
-For more information, [see Getting Started with the cf CLI v6][24].

-6. Leave the other settings as they are and click **SAVE**.

-7. On the Pipeline page, click the **Play** icon at the top of the Build stage.
+7. To test the configuration, on the Pipeline page, click the **Play** icon at the top of the Build Stage.

 	![Clicking Request Build on configured Pipeline][23]

 	Your project is queued to build.
 When the build is completed, your app is queued for deployment to Bluemix automatically.
 You can observe its status from this page and open the app when it is deployed.

-8. To open the app, click its URL on the Deploy to dev tile.
+8. To open the app, click its URL on the Deploy Stage tile.
 If you want to see your app's Bluemix Dashboard, click its name:

 ![Ready to click to Bluemix from Pipeline][10]